openforis/sepal_ui/docs/source/tutorials/structure.rst

 * :code:`aoi_ui.ipynb`
 * :code:`default_process.ipynb`

 these files are partial UI file.
-They will be used to create each step of our app. more information in this tutorial
+They will be used to create each step of our app. more information in _`<./sepalize.html>`.

 Final ui
 --------